gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Mixed C/C++/ASM binary, for each kind of binary.
 - A project can have all C, C++ source and header files and assembly source files in the same source directory.

-## Allow all binaries to be built
+## Story: Allow all binaries to be built

-- Change the native model to use deferred configuration.
+- Change the native model to use deferred configuration:
+    - Configure a source set completely before using it as input to a component or binary.
+    - Configure a component completely before using it as a source set dependency or defining its binaries.
+    - Configure a binary completely before defining tasks for it.
+    - Configure a component completely before defining tasks for it.
 - Allow navigation from a `NativeComponent` to the binaries associated with the component.
 - Add an `assemble` lifecycle task for each component.

+### Open issues

+- Add a 'development' assemble task, which chooses a single binary for each component.

-## Build different variants of a native component
+## Story: Build different variants of a native component

 This story adds initial support for building multiple variants of a native component.
 For each variant of a component, a binary of the appropriate type is defined.